will62794/will62794.github.io/_drafts/2026-01-08-transactional-programming.md

 ### Calvin

-[Calvin](https://dl.acm.org/doi/10.1145/2213836.2213838) was not directly a proposal for a transactional programming model itself, but relied on some core assumptions about the underlying model to make its key ideas work.
+[Calvin](https://dl.acm.org/doi/10.1145/2213836.2213838) (SIGMOD 2012) was not directly a proposal for a transactional programming model itself, but relied on some core assumptions about the underlying model to make its key ideas work.
 In particular, it made assumptions that transactions were expressed as C++ functions that access data using a basic CRUD interface.
 This facilitates analysis of a transaction's full static read/write sets for deterministic scheduling and conflict avoidance.
 Transactions that must perform reads in order to determine their full read/write sets are not natively supported, but they can kind of work around this with *reconnaissance queries*, that run a first round of reads to determine these sets.
 The important aspect here, though, is the strong assumption on static read/write set analysis, which is often not easy in practice for transactions normally written in a dynamic/interactive approach.

 ### MongoDB